 Rosie Auchinvole has participated in choral singing for many years, having been a member of the New Zealand Secondary Student Choir from 2019 – 2022 (acting as a choir leader in 2022), and she is a current member of the New Zealand Youth Choir.
 Her singing has given her many opportunities, such as being an RSA Scholar, performing with the Dunedin RSA Choir and participating in many local choral events, such as the Octagon Ensemble and the Southern Youth Choir.

-Grace Wellik is currently studying composition at The University of Auckland and is the 2024 Young Composer in Residence for Auckland Youth Choir.
+Grace Wellik is currently studying composition at The University of Auckland and is the 2025 Young Composer in Residence for the Auckland Philharmonia, previously the 2024 Young Composer in Residence for Auckland Youth Choir.
 Singing with the New Zealand Youth Choir and Auckland Youth Choir, alongside training with the New Zealand Choral Federation as a Young Conductor, Wellik is a versatile musician whose work traverses a multitude of areas within the music industry.
-Recently a choir member at Synthony in the Domain 2024, and a featured extra and recording artist for New Zealand feature film Tinā, directed by Miki Magasiva, her work transcends genre and art form.
 Most recently writing for Cantorum Chamber Choir and Auckland Youth Choir, Wellik explores marrying traditional classical compositional ideas and techniques with a voice that is present, magical, and undeniably New Zealand.
-Her works aim to transport listeners into honest and nostalgic narratives, having a base that shares the stories and voices of Aotearoa New Zealand.
+There is a soft hopefulness to Wellik’s compositions; aiming to transport listeners into honest and nostalgic narratives.
+Stripping back the weight of modern life, Wellik’s music reminds us that at the core of humanity is the connections we have with others.